giggio/customcode/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/i7iohiwqak1933m9?svg=true)](https://ci.appveyor.com/project/giggio/customcode)
 [![npm](https://img.shields.io/npm/dt/customcode.svg)](https://www.npmjs.com/package/customcode)

-A tool to help run a different VS Code version for each project.
+A tool to help run a custom VS Code for each project.
+This allows you to have different user settings and different extensions for each instance.

+So, for example, if you are working on an Angular project you use only Angular extensions, and if you later work on a React project, you use React extensions.

 Multiplatform.
 Tested on Windows and Linux.
 Node.js based.

 This allows you to have different extensions and preferences for each version.

-**THIS TOOL WILL CREATE A `code` SHORTCUT AND OVERRIDE YOUR DEFAULT `code` SHORTCUT**

-This is only tested on Node.js 8 and 9.
-We cannot guarantee it on earlier Node.js versions.
+This is only tested on Node.js 8 and 10.
+We cannot guarantee it on other Node.js versions.

 Installing